 There is a growing amount of research-based evidence that shows how crucial having a “healthy gut” (meaning a good balance of gut flora) is for your overall health and wellness − including your mental and emotional health.

 Depleting the diversity of your microbiota, or allowing specific strains to gain the upper hand, is an imbalance.
 This is also known as dysbiosis.
-As I addressed in yesterday’s post on TTAC, everyday things like sucralose, antibiotics, and your diet can adversely affect your gut flora balance.
+Everyday things like sucralose, antibiotics, and your diet can adversely affect your gut flora balance.
 When this system is permitted to get out of balance, the synergy dissipates, and true chaos can occur… wreaking havoc on your body and mind.

 Here are just five specific areas of health and wellness that have been linked to gut health, or lack thereof: